 - Sensation of something wrong with the body

-- Tingling in the feet, hands, scalp or mouth
+- Lastly, tingling in the feet, hands, scalp or mouth arises

 What must be done if anaphylactic shock is suspected?

-If an individual is experiencing severe anaphylaxis, seek medical care right away.
+Generally, if an individual is experiencing severe anaphylaxis, seek medical care right away.
 In case an epinephrine auto-injector is on hand, it must be used at the start of the symptoms.
-If the individual has difficulty breathing, do not provide any oral medication.
+In addition, if the individual has difficulty breathing, do not provide any oral medication.

-After a shot of epinephrine is given, bring the individual to the nearest healthcare facility.
-There is a high risk for the reaction to recur as soon as the medication wears out.
+Furthermore, after a shot of epinephrine is given, bring the individual to the nearest healthcare facility.
+Overall, there is a high risk for the reaction to recur as soon as the medication wears out.